peshito7/document-processing-docs/libraries/radspreadstreamprocessing/model/worksheet.md

 ## IWorksheetExporter Interface

 In **RadSpreadStreamProcessing**, a worksheet could be exported through the [**IWorksheetExporter** interface](https://docs.telerik.com/devtools/document-processing/api/Telerik.Documents.SpreadsheetStreaming.IWorksheetExporter.html).
-This interface defines members that allows you create and skip rows or columns as well as merge cells.
+This interface defines members that allow you to create and skip rows or columns as well as merge cells.

 ### Using IWorksheetExporter